-- school of origin.
-Because of the transient nature of the study, cross-enrollees are not required to undergo the admission requirements for regular students. - 5.
-Auditors are those who enroll not to acquire academic credits but only to acquire or upgrade knowledge and skills.
-The Registrar approves audit status depending on the availability of class slots. - 6.
+- 4. Cross-enrollees are those admitted into the program to take courses as required by their respective school subject to the approval of the AGSB Dean.
+Cross-enrolling students must obtain authorization from their school to enroll in AGSB.
+They are credited for units earned, and their grades are forwarded to their school of origin.
+Because of the transient nature of the study, cross-enrollees are not required to undergo the admission requirements for regular students but they must fill out the AGSB Online Application Form so that they can be issued with a Temporary Access ID Number needed for them to be included in the Student Information System. - Auditors are those who enroll not to acquire academic credits but only to acquire or upgrade knowledge and skills.
+The Registrar approves audit status depending on the availability of class slots.

 Non-degree students are those who enroll for academic credit without the intention to complete the MBA degree.